 Top Master Programs in Early Childhood Education in Finland 2019

-The two-year Master's Degree Programme in Early Language Education for Intercultural Communication (120 ECTS) prepares students to teach foreign languages to children.
+The two-year Master's Degree Program in Early Language Education for Intercultural Communication (120 ECTS) prepares students to teach foreign languages to children.
 Special emphasis is laid on early age intercultural communication competence. [+]

 The general strength of the program is generated by its didactics and methodology relying upon a balanced combination of theory and practice to be used in a future work as a teacher or educator.
 The program facilitates gaining a multicultural view on educational issues and sharing personal/collective experience in intercultural settings.
 The program prepares its students to effectively tackle challenges and possibilities arising from the globalization, as well as cultural and linguistic diversity.... [-]